The Magical Number Seven: An Unexpected Dimensional Threshold in Quantum Communication Complexity

-In CCPs, one is interested in either finding a minimal amount of communication required to compute a function with inputs distributed between a group of parties, or to find the maximal probability of computing the function given limited communication.
-For instance, Ref.\cite{BCD01} considers an example of the latter.
-Two parties Bob and Alice, each hold two random bits $y_0,y_1$ and $x_0,x_1$ respectively.
-Their aim is to compute the value of the function $f\!=\!(-1)^{x_0+y_0+x_1y_1}$ while communicating only one (qu)bit.
-The CCP is linked with the CHSH inequality \cite{CHSH69}, as the inequality can be put in such a way that gives the upper bound on classical strategies for the average of the product of the answer $g$ with the actual value of the function $f$, that is $\langle gf\rangle$.
-For all classical protocols one has $\langle Af\rangle\!\leq\! \frac{1}{2}$, see \cite{BZPZ04}, that is the probablitiy to get a correct answer is $3/4$.
-If the parties share a maximally entangled two-qubit state, they can perform measurements, the local settings of which depend on $x_1$ and $y_1$, respectively, such that the CHSH inequality is maximally violated.
-If Bob communicates to Alice one bit of information, dependent on his $y_0$ and the value obtained in the measurement, Alice can compute $f$ with a probability beyond the classical bound, that is $1/2\!+\!1/2\sqrt{2}$.
-However, the same success probability can be achieved if Bob sends a qubit \cite{G01, TROJEK}.
-The protocol is such that the state of the qubit depends on $y_0$ and $y_1$.
-Alice makes a measurement whose setting depends on $x_0$ and $x_1$.
+In communication complexity problems, one is interested in either finding a minimal amount of communication required to compute a function with inputs distributed between a group of parties, or to find the maximal probability of computing the function given limited communication.
+For instance, Ref. \cite{BCD01} considers an example of the latter.
+Two parties Alice and Bob, each hold random bits $(x_0,x)$ and $y$ respectively.
+Their aim is to let Bob compute the value of the function $f\!=\!(-1)^{x_0+xy}$ while Alice communicates only one (qu)bit.
+The communication complexity problem is linked with the CHSH inequality \cite{CHSH69}, as the inequality can be put in such a way that gives the upper bound on classical strategies for the average of the product of the answer $g$ with the actual value of the function $f$, that is $\langle gf\rangle$.
+For all classical protocols one has $\langle gf\rangle\!\leq\! \frac{1}{2}$, see \cite{BZPZ04}, that is the probablitiy to get a correct answer is $3/4$.
+If the parties share a maximally entangled two-qubit state, they can perform measurements, the local settings of which depend on $x$ and $y$, respectively, such that the CHSH inequality is maximally violated.
+If Alice communicates to Bob one bit of information, dependent on her $x_0$ and the value obtained in the measurement, Bob can compute $f$ with a probability beyond the classical bound, that is $1/2\!+\!1/2\sqrt{2}$.
+However, the same success probability can be achieved if Alice sends a qubit \cite{G01, TROJEK}.
+The protocol is such that the state of the qubit depends on $x_0$ and $x$.
+Bob makes a measurement whose setting depends on $y$.
 In this protocol the better-than-classical can be linked to violation of constraints of classical dimensionality \cite{M-expDW}.